 – Pet Food Storage: Store pet food in sealed containers and avoid leaving pet food out overnight.

-Practicing proper food storage not only keeps your food safe but also makes your home less appealing to pests.
+Practicing proper food storage not only keeps your food safer but also makes your home less appealing to pests.

 Managing moisture levels in your home is another effective way to prevent pests.
 Many pests, such as cockroaches and silverfish, thrive in damp environments.
 Reducing moisture can make your home less inviting to these pests.